Flame spraying: easy to automate

 Flame spraying is a thermal spray coating process.
 It produces high-quality surface coatings using heat to melt a spray coating material.
 It is a cost-effective option when you would like to apply metallic or ceramic coatings in a less demanding environment, and for large and complex areas and structures.
 Flame spraying is used to obtain good wear resistance and excellent impact resistance.

-The flame spray process consists of two steps: firstly, apply powder by thermal spraying with a gun, and secondly, fusing the deposit with a fusing torch.
-The powder is fed into an oxy-acetylene or oxy-hydrogen gun by injection.
-It is projected towards the surface at high speed.
-The hot particles flatten upon impact and interlock both with the base material and each other thus forming a mechanical bond.
+The flame spraying process consists of two steps.
+First, powder is applied by a thermal spraying gun.
+Second, the deposit is fused with a fusing torch.
+The powder is then fed into an oxy-acetylene or oxy-hydrogen gun by injection and projected towards the surface at high speed.
+The hot particles flatten on impact and interlock both with the base material and each other, thus forming a mechanical bond.

 This is followed by a fusion treatment to obtain a dense and well-bonded coating on the surface.
-The applied coating is heated to a temperature between the solidus and liquidus temperature - arround 1000°C.
+The applied coating is heated to a temperature of between the solidus and liquidus temperature - around 1,000 °C.